 Moreno found deeper roots, and healing, when she transitioned from media maven to modern curandera, rediscovering her family’s Mexican culture—and herself.

 “I was called, and it was a calling, to begin to study an earth-based wisdom tradition that my great-grandmother had actually practiced.
 It is called curanderismo,” she explains.
 “It is a 500-year-old Mesoamerican wisdom tradition that talks about balance, and talks about connection with the earth, and connection with self, and connection with other people.”

 “I started to learn to slow down.
 I learned plant medicine.
 I was able to incorporate things I already had studied, such as breathwork, but I was also reclaiming things, undergoing a soul retrieval.
 It is funny because I had done everything else: yoga, life coaching, reiki, 8-day silent retreats, ayahuasca.
 And then I began to hear this call and got onto this other path and became a healer.
 I became a healer because I needed to heal myself.”

-Moreno talks about communing with her ancestors during this process, calling them in for guidance.
+Moreno talks about communing with her ancestors during this process, calling them in for guidance and ancestral healing.
 “What I thought was burnout was much deeper.
 I was missing my people.
 I was missing my truth.
 My voice.
 My story.”
-She is now working on a book about this journey, called Get Rooted, to be published by Hachette Go in winter of 2022.
+She is now working on a book about this journey, called Get Rooted.

 Listen to this fascinating and moving episode for the rest of the story.